webmaster442/BookGen/Commands.md

 # Html2Pdf

-Converts a HTML file to a printable PDF using edges headless mode.
+Converts a HTML file to a png using edges or chromes headless mode.
+The tool will use chrome, if it's installed, otherwise it will use edge.

 `BookGen Html2Pdf -i [input] -o [output]`
 `BookGen Html2Pdf --input [input] --output [output]`